 The vain side of me (you know, the one that causes me to suck my stomach in every time I pass a mirror…tell me I’m not the only one) jumps for joy when I hear that the cardiovascular benefits related to cherries includes loss of belly fat, which is the type of fat most commonly associated with heart disease.
 My body shape is an “apple” through and through, so belly fat is something that I have to watch, especially as I get older and that belly stubbornly wants to stick around.

-Now, let’s get down to the recipe.
+Now, let’s get down to the baked quinoa cakes recipe.
 We use quinoa in every which way in our house, from chicken quinoa soup to turkey zucchini quinoa meatballs.
 We even freeze the protein-packed grain so that we can use it at a moment’s notice.

-One thing I had never done was to make quinoa patties or cakes.
+One thing I had never done was to make baked quinoa cakes or patties.
 And now that I see how easy and delicious they are, I’m wondering what took me so long.

 The base recipe comes from Heidi Swanson’s wonderful blog, 101 Cookbooks.
 I made significant changes to the flavor and texture by add some crunch with chopped pistachios and tart sweetness with a handful of dried cherries.
 Each quinoa cake is topped with a dollop of basil yogurt sauce, which has a garlicky kick and light herbal flavor.